Philio/GoMySQL/README.markdown

 * 0.2.12 - Fix a bug in getPrepareResult() causing queries returning no fields (e.g. DROP TABLE ...) to hang.
 * 0.2.11 - Skipped
-* 0.2.10 - Compatability update for Go release.2011-01-20
+* 0.2.10 - Compatibility update for Go release.2011-01-20
 * 0.2.9 - Added support for MySQL 5.5
 * 0.2.8 - Fixes issue #38.
 * 0.2.7 - Added additional binary type support: medium int (int32/uint32), decimal (string), new decimal (string), bit ([]byte), year (uint16), set ([]byte), enum/set use string type.
 * 0.2.6 - Replaced buffer checks in prepared statements, similar to change in 0.2.5, more robust method to handle end of packets.
 * 0.2.5 - Fixes issue #10, removed buffer check from query function as no longer needed.
-* 0.2.4 - Fixes issue #7 and related issues with prepared statment - thanks to Tom Lee [[thomaslee]](/thomaslee).
+* 0.2.4 - Fixes issue #7 and related issues with prepared statement - thanks to Tom Lee [[thomaslee]](/thomaslee).
 New faster Escape function - thanks to [[jteeuwen]](/jteeuwen).
 Updated/fixed examples - thanks to [[jteeuwen]](/jteeuwen).
 Fixes issues (#10, #21) with reading full packet, due to some delay e.g. network lag - thanks to Michał Derkacz [[ziutek]](/ziutek) and Damian Reeves for submitting fixes for this.
 * 0.2.3 - Fixes issue #6 - thanks to Tom Lee [[thomaslee]](/thomaslee).
 * 0.2.2 - Resolves issue #16.
 * 0.2.1 - Updated to work with latest release of Go plus 1 or 2 minor tweaks.
 * 0.2.0 - Functions have been reworked and now always return os.Error to provide a generic and consistent design.
 Improved logging output.
 Improved client stability.
 Removed length vs buffered length checks as they don't work with packets > 4096 bytes.
-Added new Escape function, although this is currently only suitiable for short strings.
+Added new Escape function, although this is currently only suitable for short strings.
 Tested library with much larger databases such as multi-gigabyte tables and multi-megabyte blogs.
 Many minor bug fixes.
 Resolved issue #3, #4 and #5.

 0.1.x series [deprecated]